MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 ### Things to know

-- If a user doesn't have access to this feature, either through policy restrictions or if they don't have a Teams Premium license, the SMS notifications option isn't visible in the template when they schedule a new meeting or when they edit an existing meeting in which the feature was previously enabled.
+- If a user doesn't have access to this feature, either through policy restrictions or if they don't have a Teams Premium license, the SMS notifications option isn't visible in the template when they schedule a new appointment or when they edit an existing appointment in which the feature was previously enabled.

-- If a user who has access to this feature chose **Send text notifications** when they scheduled a meeting, and then their access is turned off, no additional text messages are sent to the external guest.
+- If a user who has access to this feature chose **Send text notifications** when they scheduled an appointment, and then their access is turned off, no additional text messages are sent to the external guest.

 ### SMS notifications usage report